jocasio99/jocasio99/README.md

 # 💫 About Me:
 ### Hello there 👋
-My name is Josh and I am a Cyber Security student who wants to do lots of cool stuff and share my journey.
-I do some programming, pc repair/building, game development, Blender and beginner-level pen-testing.<br><br>
+My name is Josh and I'm a student who wants to do lots of cool stuff and share my journey.
+I do some programming, pc repair/building, game development, and Blender.<br><br>
 🔭 I’m currently working a little bit of each of my interests!<br>
-🌱 I’m currently learning Godot, Blender, Unreal Engine, and Python on my own <br>
+🌱 I’m currently learning Godot, Blender, and Unreal Engine on my own <br>
 🚀 I plan on creating some fun projects using python, Godot, and Unreal Engine!<br>
 ⚡ Fun fact: Python is my favorite right now, even though I have previously done some work with HTML, CSS, C#, Java, and C++